kvz/bash3boilerplate/README.md

 ## Goals

 Delete-key-friendly.
-I propose people use `main.sh` as a base and remove the parts they don't need, rather than introducing a ton of packages, includes, compilers, etc.
+I propose using `main.sh` as a base and removing the parts you don't need, rather than introducing a ton of packages, includes, compilers, etc.

 Aiming for portability, I'm targeting Bash 3 (OSX still ships with 3 for instance).
 If you're going to ask people to install